-16.4.B.
-Timing of ADR Decision.
+B. Timing of ADR Decision.

-- (1) Before the initial conference and within 60 days after the deadline for close of discovery in a case, counsel are required to discuss with their clients and with opposing counsel the appropriateness of ADR in the case. - At the initial pretrial conference and at docket call, the parties shall advise the judge of the results of their discussions concerning ADR.
-At that time and at subsequent other conferences, if necessary, the judge shall will explore with the parties the possibility of using ADR.
-The judge may require the use of mediation, early neutral evaluation, and, if the parties consent, non-binding arbitration pursuant to 28 U.S.C. § 654 (1998). - 16.4.C.
-ADR Referral.
+- 1. Before the initial conference in a case, counsel are required to discuss with their clients and with opposing counsel the appropriateness of ADR in the case. - Edited version of old Paragraph A(1). - advise the judge of the results of their discussions concerning ADR.
+At that time and at subsequent conferences, if necessary, the judge shall explore with the parties the possibility of using ADR.
+The judge may require the use of mediation, early neutral evaluation, and, if the parties consent, non binding arbitration pursuant to 28 U.S.C. § 654 (1998).

+Edited version of old Paragraph A(2) to make judge's authority to order ADR explicit.

+C. ADR Referral.
 A judge may refer any civil case to ADR on motion of any party, on the agreement of the parties, or on its own motion.
 If the parties agree upon an ADR method or provider, the judge will respect the parties' agreement unless the judge believes another ADR method or provider is better suited to the case and parties.
+The authority to refer a case to ADR does not preclude the judge from suggesting or requiring other settlement initiatives.

+Renumbered old Paragraph B.

-The authority to refer a case to ADR does not preclude the judge from suggesting or requiring other settlement initiatives. - 16.4.D.
-Opposition to ADR Referral, ADR Method or ADR Provider.
-A party opposing in a particular case either the ADR referral, ADR method, or the appointed ADR provider must file-file written objections within ten days of entry of the order for ADR, and must explain the reasons for any opposition.
+D. Opposition to ADR Referral, ADR Method or ADR Provider.
+A party opposing in a particular case either the ADR referral, ADR method, or the appointed ADR provider must file written objections within ten days of entry of the order for ADR, and must explain the reasons for any opposition.
 The objections and related submissions shall be filed with the judge presiding over the case.

+Edited version of old Paragraph C to correspond with other rule changes relating parties' lodging of objections to Court-ordered ADR.

-16.4.E.
-Standing Panel, ADR Administrator and List of Providers.
+E. Standing Panel, ADR Administrator and List of Providers.